Skill Demand Index

 Which roles need Marketing Automation Platforms most:

 Marketing positions drive 73% of demand.
-Software Engineering and Data Analysis also frequently list Marketing Automation Platforms as a requirement.
-Skills commonly paired with Marketing Automation Platforms include Bachelor's Degree and SQL.
+Software Engineering and Product Management also frequently list Marketing Automation Platforms as a requirement.
+Skills commonly paired with Marketing Automation Platforms include Bachelor's degree and Digital Marketing.

 Depth Level Distribution